bcgov/nr-bcmi/README.md

 ## Architecture

 BCMI is built using TypeScript and Angular for the front end, with Jest for testing.
 It employs PostgreSQL for database management and Node.js for the server, alongside Bootstrap and jQuery for design and interactivity.
-GraphQL facilitates data querying, while Strapi acts as the headless CMS.
+Apollo & GraphQL facilitates data querying, while Strapi acts as the headless CMS.

-Our production and staging environments run on an OpenShift container platform cluster.
-OpenShift templates for services are located in the `openshift/` folder, along with more information about dev and staging environments on our cluster.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Deployment

+BCMI uses the [quickstart openshift template](https://github.com/bcgov/quickstart-openshift) and is deployed using github actions and helm charts found in the `.github/workflows` and `charts` folders.

+When a PR is opened unique pr deployment is deployed to the dev environment.
+Once the dev is satisfied with the PR and it is merged the changes are automatically deployed to the test environment for user testing.
+Once ready the changes can be deployed to production by manually triggering the `Deploy to production` workflow.

 ## How to Contribute